 Today started heavy.

 There was tension with my parents that left me a little shaken — nothing huge, just enough to stir something up in me.
-And we had a meeting coming up, one I needed to show up for with a clear mind.
-But now I was carrying this energy I didn’t ask for.
+And we had a meeting coming up, one I wanted to show up for with a clear mind.
+But instead, I was carrying this energy I didn’t ask for.

 Then came another wave.
 My husband and I realized we’d given our son the wrong kind of water — something not meant for babies.
-It was probably fine, but in the moment, panic hit.
+He was fine, but in the moment, panic hit.
 That little fear spiral that only parents know.

 I could feel myself unraveling.

-I told my husband what had triggered me earlier, that I needed a moment to calm myself down — and to his credit, he didn’t try to fix me.
+I told my husband what had triggered me earlier, that I needed a moment to calm down.
+And to his credit, he didn’t try to fix me.
 He just stayed present.
 He hugged me.
 And then our toddler joined in with a hug too.

 That small moment… changed the tone of my whole day.

-After the meeting, more feelings bubbled up.
-It was like everything I’d been carrying finally caught up to me.
+Later, after the meeting, more feelings bubbled up.
+It was like everything I’d been carrying finally caught up with me.
 I didn’t need a solution.
 I needed comfort.

 We grabbed a little something, sat down, and reset — together.